 Ingredients

-9 min read
+7 min read

 Vitamin C is one of the most researched and effective skincare ingredients available.
-It brightens, protects, and fights aging—but only if you use it correctly.
+It brightens, protects, and fights aging — but only if you use it correctly.
 This guide covers everything you need to know about choosing and using vitamin C serum for maximum results.

-Why Vitamin C is Essential
+Why Vitamin C Is Essential

 Types of Vitamin C